gettes/TimeMachineMonitor/README.md

 # To use
 The easiest thing to do is to download the zip files, doubleclick/open them and move them where you like to have your apps.
+To download each zip, select it in your web browser and choose "download".

 ## TimeMachineLog